SouaadMa/ALX-storefront-backend/README.md

 # Storefront Backend Project

-## Getting Started
+This repo contains a Node and Express app to manage the users, products and orders of a storefront.

-This repo contains a basic Node and Express app to get you started in constructing an API.
 To get started, clone this repo and run `yarn` in your terminal at the project root.

-## Required Technologies
+## Used Technologies
-Your application must make use of the following libraries:
+This application makes use of the following libraries:
 - Postgres for the database
 - Node/Express for the application logic
 - dotenv from npm for managing environment variables